cicd_variables module

 - CI/CD variables value matches: delete this CI/CD variable, notification of this (info)

-, then it will necessarily be force to delete CI/CD variable:
+If is_force parameter is True, then it will necessarily be force to delete CI/CD variable:

 - If CI/CD variable doesn't exist: do nothing